gordoncaister/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map will add all of the returned items to a new array. while both map and forEach will allow you to cycle through each element in an array and do something to them.

 2. What is the difference between a function and a method?

+    a method is a set of instructions that take place inside of an object.
+This is a core priniciple of OOP.
+Functions are blocks of reusable code.

 3. What is closure?

+    It refers to functions that access data surrounding their lexical scope.

 4. Describe the four rules of the 'this' keyword.

+    1) Window binding, usage of the word this in a global scope refers to the window.
+    2) Implicit binding, if a this calls a .function the object that is refered to this is the object last defined before the this.
+    3) New binding, whenever we create a constructor function, the this keyword will refer to any individual instance of an object that is returned by the constructor function.
+    4) Implicit binding, call and apply create implicit binding, this means we can override the other bindings by using call or apply.

 5. Why do we need super() in an extended class?

+    super refers to the parent class, and allows us to pass arguments upwards, while backwards inheritance is usually not possible.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: